ellynnhitran/SQL-Northwind-Traders-Sales-Data/README.md

 ## 📘 Overview

-This project explores the **Northwind** database—a classic sample dataset for learning relational databases.
+This project explores the **Northwind** database containing Northwind Traders' sales data, a fictitious specialty foods export-import company.
 The project involved writing various SQL queries to analyze data from Northwind's business operations, and designing an Entity-Relationship Diagram (ERD) to visualize the relationships between its core entities.

 ---

-## ✅ Completed Tasks

 ### 📂 Part 1: SQL Query Tasks